stevehanson/dotfiles/README.md

 env RCRC=$HOME/dotfiles/rcrc rcup
 ```

-Any files in this repo that are not prefixed with a `.` are automatically copied
+Any files in this repo that are not prefixed with a `.` are automatically symlinked
 to the home directory with a `.` prefix when `rcup` is run.
 After this initial
 `rcup`, the `RCRC` ENV variable does not need to be manually specified.

-To exclude any files or directories from being copied, modify the [rcrc](rcrc) file.
+To exclude any files or directories from being symlinked, modify the [rcrc](rcrc) file.

 Running `rcup` does the following:

-* Copies files to the home directory
+* Symlinks files to the home directory
 * Runs vim-plug and zplug (specified in [hooks/post-up]())

 If new files are added, the `post-up` can be skipped by running `rcup -K`.